byuitechops/BYUI-Canvas-Admin-Tools/proj_Lifecycle/ProjectCaptureDoc_Extension.md

 * Options page where you can enable/disable each tool.
 * Popup in the browser where the user will tell the extension to run a tool through a button press.
+* The extension pop-up acts as an interface between the user for some tools, other tools run behind the scenes, if they are enabled.

 ####